-FLUTD (Feline Lower Urinary Tract Disease) is a generalized term including multiple issues with the urinary tract.
-It is more common among male cats and if your male cat is straining to urinate or does not produce urine then it is important to have him seen by a veterinarian as soon as possible.
+FLUTD (feline lower urinary tract disease) is a generalized term for multiple issues with the urinary tract.
+It is more common among male cats, and if your male cat is straining to urinate or does not produce urine, it is important to have him seen by a veterinarian as soon as possible.

-These conditions affect both male and female cats and are often seen in overweight cats.
-If your cat experiences difficulty urinating then it is important to seek veterinary care as soon as possible.
-Depending on the signs, diagnostics may include a physical exam, blood work, ultrasound, radiographs and/or a urinalysis.
+These conditions affect both male and female cats and are common in overweight cats.
+If your cat experiences difficulty urinating, it is important to seek veterinary care as soon as possible.
+Depending on the signs, diagnostics may include a physical exam, blood work, ultrasound, radiographs, and/or a urinalysis.

-Treatment will vary based on the diagnosis and signs but often include:
+Treatment varies based on the diagnosis and signs, but often include:

-If your cat is diagnosed with struvite crystals or stones, your veterinarian may recommend a prescription diet to help manage the pH of your cat's urine.
+If your cat is diagnosed with struvite crystals or stones, your veterinarian may recommend prescription food to help manage the pH of your cat's urine.

-Your cat may experience recurrences of the same problem, however the likelihood will decrease as your pet gets older.
-With timely veterinary care and proper treatment, most cats will continue to live happy lives without long-term consequences.
+Your cat may experience reocurrences of the same problem, however the likelihood will decrease as your pet gets older.
+With timely veterinary care and proper treatment, most cats continue to live happy lives without long-term consequences.